qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - If you praise another person, the listeners tend to think that you are good.
 - If you say something bad about another person, the listeners tend to think that you are also bad.

-Flattering subcounciously increase favorability, even when knowing it's flattering.
+Flattering subcounciously increase favorability, even when knowing it's flattering (this even applies to sycophant AI).
 Saying harsh criticism subcounciously reduce favorability, even when knowing the criticism is beneficial.
 Placebo still works even when knowing it's placebo.

 ## Efficient decision making